FranklinMar/Macpaw-frontend-project/README.md

 # Macpaw-frontend-project
-Test project for entry to MacPaw Front-end Internship course.
-Front-end (Web UI) project using HTML/CSS and JS.
+Test project for entry to MacPaw Front-end Internship course.\n Front-end (Web UI) project using HTML/CSS and JS.